 Can I use an upright vacuum on hardwood floors?

-You can, but whether you actually should comes down to a couple of factors.
+You can, but whether you actually should comes down to several factors.
 If you use an upright to clean hardwood, make sure it has a brushroll off switch to prevent the beater bar from leaving scratches on your floors.
 Leaving a brushroll/beater bar running on hard floors can also scatter around larger debris on bare surfaces.
 Some manufacturers, most prominently Shark, offer uprights with a secondary soft roller (like the Stratos Upright), which is much better than a roller with stiff bristles for collecting fine dust or hair on bare floors.

 Are upright vacuums better than canister vacuums?